Complete Ricci solitons via estimates on the soliton potential: Growth of the soliton potential

-If the Ricci soliton is {\em complete} then the soliton potential is also necessarily concave in the steady case because the mean curvature of the principal orbit is then always positive and the following growth estimates on the potential have been established in \cite{BDWSteadySolitons}[Proposition 2.4] and \cite{BDGWExpandingSolitons}[Equation (1.10) and Proposition 1.18]:
+If the Ricci soliton is {\em complete} then the soliton potential is also necessarily concave in the steady case because the mean curvature of the principal orbit is then always positive.
+Furthermore the following growth estimates on the potential have been established in \cite[Proposition 2.4]{BDWSteadySolitons} and \cite[Equation (1.10) and Proposition 1.18]{BDGWExpandingSolitons}: